 In legal terms, companies on AIM are 'unquoted', which can offer significant tax advantages for private investors.
-For example, shares in a family business can be traded on AIM but still benefit from inheritance tax (IHT) relief.
+For example, shares in most kinds of family business can be traded on AIM but still benefit from inheritance tax (IHT) relief.

 Preparing for your company float

-You must appoint an AIM nominated adviser (Nomad) or a Main Market sponsor if you want to float your company on AIM.
+Appointing professional advisers is the first step to floating your business.
+You must appoint an AIM nominated adviser (Nomad) if you want to join AIM.
 Your corporate adviser manages the float process and provides continuing advice on meeting market requirements.
 Some corporate advisers also act as stockbrokers, helping you raise funds during the float.